danriedl/engular/adev/src/content/guide/image-optimization.md

 </code-example>

-However, large data URLs  increase the size of your Angular bundles and slow down page load.
-If you cannot use an image loader, the Angular team recommends keeping base64 placeholder images smaller than 4KB and using them exclusively on critical images.
+However, large data URLs  increase the size of your Engular bundles and slow down page load.
+If you cannot use an image loader, the Engular team recommends keeping base64 placeholder images smaller than 4KB and using them exclusively on critical images.
 In addition to decreasing placeholder dimensions, consider changing image formats or parameters used when saving images.
 At very low resolutions, these parameters can have a large effect on file size.

 ### Non-blurred placeholders